 Interestingly, this is a bit counterintuitive with the ‘bottom line’ in mind.
 This may make sense for the short-sighted.
 But with the long-game in mind, recognition and appreciation are forms of compensation that can actually drive revenue for hospitals and healthcare facilities.
 Numerous publications reveal strong correlations with nurse satisfaction and patient outcomes and satisfaction scores.
 Happy, safe, and effectively- cared for patients should be the driving source of revenue, no?
 Interestingly, these are the same outcome scores that hospitals get reimbursed upon.

 If that’s not compelling enough (because unfortunately, that isn’t actually how healthcare in the U.S. works), then perhaps staff retention should be considered.
 It’s extremely expensive for facilities to replace experienced nurses.
-The average cost of turnover for a bedside RN ranges from $38,900 to $59,7001.
-You can make a lot of nurses feel uber appreciated in a lot of different ways for that kind of money.
+The average cost of turnover for a bedside RN ranges from $37,700-$58,400.
+You can make a lot of nurses feel incredibly appreciated in a lot of different ways for that kind of money.

 So we’ve decided it’s time to re-think the ecosystem that is perpetuated every day within nursing.
-The system is broken and modern, professional nurses don’t have the resources and technology they need to take back the control over their careers.
+The system is broken, and modern, professional nurses don’t have the resources and technology they need to take back control over their careers.

-What do you think it takes to reimagine nursing for good?
+What do you think it will take to reimagine nursing for good?